sahib/rmlint/docs/rmlint.1.rst

     during ``rmlint``'s or it's removal scripts run.

     Output is deferred until all duplicates were found.
-    Sole duplicate groups are printed after the directories.
+    Duplicate directories are printed first, followed by any remaining duplicate files.

     **--rank-by** applies for directories too, but 'p' or 'P' (path index) has no defined (i.e. useful) meaning.
 Sorting takes only place when the number of